-Physiotherapy is a branch of rehabilitative healthcare that alleviates and prevents movement dysfunction, and restores functional independence and physical mobility.
-Treatments may include mobilization, manual therapy, soft tissue therapy, ultrasound, laser therapy, electrostimulation, individualized exercise programs, and patient education.
+Physiotherapy is a branch of rehabilitation that alleviates movement dysfunction, restores functional independence and physical mobility, and prevents injuries.
+This approach of treatment may include mobilization, manual therapy, soft tissue therapy, ultrasound, laser therapy, electrostimulation, individualized exercise programs, and patient education.

 Ultrasound Therapy is a high frequency (greater than 20,000Hz) sound wave that enters the body and travels through tissue by absorption, reflection, and refraction.
 Ultrasound produces thermal and non-thermal effects.
 High-intensity ultrasound produces thermal effects such as increase tissue temperature, increase circulation, reduce pain and muscle spasm, and soften scar tissue (dysfunctional tissue).
 Low-intensity pulsed ultrasound produces non-thermal effects such as facilitates tissue healing by altering the cell membrane permeability, increase histamine release, increase rate of protein synthesis, increase macrophage responsiveness.